Ayms/node-Tor/README.md

 As a simplified summary, the Tor network is composed of Onion Proxys (OP) and Onion Routers (OR).
 The OP is usually located on the device that your are using to establish communications (ie on your PC for example), because communications between the application sending the instructions to the OP and the OP are not always protected.
 While operating, the OP does maintain a file retrieved from the Directory nodes giving it what it needs to know about the ORs to establish circuits.

-To establish a connection, the OP does choose a path of n ORs (the first one being theorically a Guard node, the last one being an Exit node), creates a circuit with the first OR, and then extends the circuit with each OR choosen in the path consecutively via each OR, communications between the ORs and the OP are encrypted several time along the path (onion skin) with the keys negociated with each ORs, in that way each OR only knows the preceding and next OR along the path and can not understand a content that is not addressed to him.
+To establish a connection, the OP does choose a path of n ORs (the first one being theorically a Guard node, the last one being an Exit node), creates a circuit with the first OR, and then extends the circuit with each OR choosen in the path consecutively via each OR, communications between the ORs and the OP are encrypted several time along the path (onion skin) with the keys negociated with each ORs, each OR only knows the preceding and next OR along the path and can not understand a content that is not addressed to him.

 The Exit OR does decrypt the content, establish a TCP connection with the target server and send the instructions received (get HTTP, etc)

 The ORs are maintaining onion RSA keys to negociate the different keys needed for the communications with the OP, these keys are rotated once a week and the directory servers are updated by the ORs accordingly.

-The OP is maintaining different circuits inside the Tor Network in order to be able to quickly switch from a circuit to another, this does enforce anonymity and prevent circuit errors that can occur.
+The OP is maintaining different circuits inside the Tor Network in order to be able to quickly switch from a circuit to another.

 ## node-Tor Goals and possible Future :

 The intent of this project is to provide Tor mechanisms in a web language, so it might open the Tor (or Tor like) network to web languages interfaces.

-It might be easier to install, will not depend on specific applications and can interact with js modules, then it might be possible to easily build web/js applications on top of it (chat, etc).
+It is easier to install and to scale, does not depend on specific applications and can interact with js modules, then it is possible to easily build web/js applications on top of it (chat, etc).

 Implementation of the OP/OR part directly into the browser is ongoing, see http://www.ianonym.com and https://www.github.com/Ayms/iAnonym .